-4. All equipment, fences, and objects on the children's center premises shall be free from sharp, broken and jagged edges and be properly placed to prevent overcrowding or safety hazards in any one area.
+All equipment, fences, and objects on the children's center premises shall be free and must be maintained in a safe and sanitary condition.
+Any open containers of water must be emptied immediately after use, i.e. pots, toys or other equipment according to manufacturer's recommendations, and allow for water drainage, from sharp, broken and jagged edges and be properly placed to prevent overcrowding or safety hazards in any one area.